DebugSteven/bound-for-greatness/PITCHME.md

 `Word`, `Integer`, `Int`, `Float`, or `Double`

 Note:
 Constrained polymorphic type variables have 1 or more typeclasses associated with it.
-The concrete type that the type variable will be bound to is reduced to only the types that have instances for all the typeclasses that constrain the type variable. because those are the only types that have instances of both the `Num` and the `Ord` typeclass.
+The concrete type that the type variable will be bound to is reduced to only the set of types that have instances for all the typeclasses that constrain the type variable.
+So in our example above, a can only be `Word`, `Integer`, `Int`, `Float`, or `Double` because those are the only types that have instances of both the `Num` and the `Ord` typeclass.
 You can confirm for yourself by asking ghci using `:info Num` and `:info Ord`.